ishmaelcarter/2016Portfolio/README.md

 # My-Home-Page
-My homepage/ business page built using HTML5, CSS3 and JQuery Clone the repository and open index.html to view the single page website.
+My homepage/ business page built using HTML5, CSS3 and JQuery. <br>
+Clone the repository and open index.html to view the single page website.